 Before the use commences and/or buildings are occupied, vehicular crossings must be constructed in accordance with an approved roadworks plan to the satisfaction of the Responsible Authority, and must comply with the following:

-Standard concrete vehicular crossings must be constructed at right angles to the road to suit the proposed entry and exit.

 Any proposed vehicular crossing must have satisfactory clearance to any side-entry pit, power or telecommunications pole, manhole cover or marker, or street tree.
 Any relocation, alteration or replacement required shall be in accordance with the requirements of the relevant Authority and must be at the applicant’s expense.